 Diversity, inclusion and equal opportunity are important principles to us.
 We believe a diverse workforce provides a broader range of skills, experiences and ideas to keep our company strong and progressive.
-Our commitment to gender equality includes equal pay for equal work.
-Our men and women should receive the same remuneration for the same position at all of our operations, subject to their training, experience and performance.
+Our commitment to gender equality includes equal pay for performance.